Configure Auto Loader for production workloads

 Cost considerations

-When running Auto Loader, your main source of costs would be the cost of compute resources and file discovery.
+When running Auto Loader, your main sources of cost are compute resources and file discovery.

 File discovery costs can come in the form of LIST operations on your storage accounts in directory listing mode and API requests on the subscription service, and queue service in file notification mode.
 To reduce file discovery costs, Databricks recommends: